 In the EMLE programme, I was able to learn about law from a different perspective.

-I obtained my Bachelor’s degree both in Economics at ESE and Law at ESL.
+I obtained my bachelor’s degree both in Economics at Erasmus School of Economics and Law at Erasmus School of Law.
 As well as studying, I have been active in the study association, and I like to play sports.

-The European Master in Law and Economics (EMLE) consists of three different terms of three months.
+The European Master in Law and Economics (EMLE) consists of three different terms spanning three months each.
 I followed the first term in Bologna.
 At the moment, in this second term, I am studying at Erasmus School of Law in Rotterdam.
 In the third term, I will go abroad again, this time to Aix-en-Provence.

-I liked studying law while doing my Bachelor’s, but I was not interested in becoming a lawyer or a judge.
+I liked studying Law while doing my bachelor’s, but I was not interested in becoming a lawyer or a judge.
 In the EMLE programme, I was able to learn about law from a different perspective.
-In the Master’s, you learn how to conduct an economic analysis of laws and regulations.
-The Master programme uses micro-economic models to analyse the changes in behaviour that result from different regulatory choices.
+In the master’s, you learn how to conduct an economic analysis of laws and regulations.
+The master programme uses micro-economic models to analyse the changes in behaviour that result from different regulatory choices.
 In addition, I wanted to go abroad, and this programme provides the opportunity of going abroad twice or even three times during the year.
 In every country, you can follow a language course provided by the university, so it provides a good chance to learn new languages.
-After this LL.M., I plan to do an MSc in Economics, probably health economics.
-I can say in all sincerity that I am really happy that I chose the EMLE, because I am interested in how law affects people, and in this programme I have the opportunity to go more deeply into this subject.
-During the Bachelor, a course like this was not available; it is only this year that they introduced the Law and Economics course for undergraduate students.
-I think it is a very valuable addition.
+After this LL.M. programme, I plan to do an MSc programme in Economics, probably health economics.
+I can say in all sincerity that I am really happy that I chose the EMLE programme, because I am interested in how law affects people, and in this programme I have the opportunity to go more deeply into this subject.

 I am not yet sure where I will be In five years, or what job I will have.
-Maybe I will be involved with policy making and government, and I might want to work in the European Union.
-In any case, I believe this LL.M. will definitely contribute to such a career path.
+Maybe I will be involved with policy making and government affairs, and I might want to work in the European Union.
+In any case, I believe this LL.M. programme will definitely contribute to such a career path.